 We have joined with as many nations as we could in signing military defense pacts.
-A support and elle to yet two to abberra your era erad would en any defense and the package lists has provide a package in any first at the defense

 We have responded to an increasing degree to the problem of competition from foreign markets by establishing import quotas and raising tariffs.
 We have accumulated large amounts of foreign currencies through the sale of surplus agricultural products, currencies which now sit idle and which day by day depreciate in value and are not used for productive projects.